 Two of the biggest failures of airlines that have had multimillion-dollar consequences for passengers are reservation/computer system outages and flight delays.
 Both can be addressed by the Department of Transportation (DOT) should the department choose to deal with flight delay compensation.

 In the case of IT failures, Congress has already asked DOT to do a study of the current regulations to ensure that passengers know what airline actions will be.
-Soon, as part of Travelers United’s efforts negotiating the wording of the latest 2018 FAA Funding Bill.
+This was because of Travelers United’s efforts negotiating the wording of the latest 2018 FAA Funding Bill.
 In Section 428 Congress has mandated that all airlines will have to tell passengers what they can expect in terms of compensation, lodging, and meals.
 It is a start.

 Section 428: In the event of a widespread disruption, a covered air carrier shall immediately publish, via a prominent link on the air carrier’s public internet website, a clear statement indicating whether, with respect to a passenger of the air carrier whose travel is interrupted as a result of the widespread disruption, the air carrier will—